Grass Fed and Finished Beef

 Our sheep are raised on pasture and are truly “free range”!
 Prior to lambing we catch the ewe’s in a building with lambing pens, so the newborn lambs stay warm, dry and safe from predators, and to make sure mama accepts them.
 After they are well bonded they are turned back out to pasture with the beef cattle, whom they have claimed as their personal guardians.
 If anything looks intimidating, they run to the herd.

 As we built this farm for beef cattle our perimeter fence is four strand electric, however, our interior fences are single strand and the sheep graze freely wherever they choose, picking the highest quality grasses while always staying close to the cattle.

 The lambs are raised and finished on grass and ready for harvest at about 7-9 months.
 If you are looking for a delicious addition to your protein repertoire, consider trying some lamb!

 The laying Hens are pastured from early April to November.
-We provide them shelter and a roost in a converted ice fishing house.
+We provide them shelter, roost and nest boxes accessible from the outside, in a re-imagined chopper box.
 This works great as it easily travels with them.
 We use a perimeter fence of poly-net to keep the ground predators out.
 This has worked well for us giving them ample space to run and forage.
 They love insects and grass (true omnivores) and are supplemented with non-GMO grains.